Join the ASCL Open Data Project for Schools

 We want to change the way attendance is recorded reported and acted on in schools.
 Working with ASCL’s network of school leaders we have the opportunity to change the way attendance data is used in schools for the better, helping schools to tackle persistent absence and spot patterns before they become a major problem.

-Enrol your school on the Open Data Project for Schools using the form above to get started.
+Enrol your school on the Open Data Project for Schools – click here to get started.

 - Since starting to use the askEddi platform it has had impact straight away.
 We have just finished the last academic year with an inverted pupil premium attendance gap which is a real cause for celebration.